openharmony/docs/en/application-dev/media/camera-recording.md

 3. Create a video output stream.

-   Obtain the video output streams supported by the current device from **videoProfiles** in the [CameraOutputCapability](../reference/apis/js-apis-camera.md#cameraoutputcapability) class.
-Then, define video recording parameters and use [createVideoOutput](../reference/apis/js-apis-camera.md#createvideooutput) to create a video output stream.
+   Obtain the video output streams supported by the current device from **videoProfiles** in the [CameraOutputCapability](../reference/apis-camera-kit/js-apis-camera.md#cameraoutputcapability) class.
+Then, define video recording parameters and use [createVideoOutput](../reference/apis-camera-kit/js-apis-camera.md#createvideooutput) to create a video output stream.

+   > **NOTE**
+   >
-   **NOTE**: The preview stream and video output stream must have the same aspect ratio of the resolution.
+   > The preview stream and video output stream must have the same aspect ratio of the resolution.
 For example, the aspect ratio in the code snippet below is 640:480 (which is equal to 4:3), then the aspect ratio of the resolution of the preview stream must also be 4:3.
 This means that the resolution can be 640:480, 960:720, 1440:1080, or the like.

    ```ts
    async function getVideoOutput(cameraManager: camera.CameraManager, videoSurfaceId: string, cameraOutputCapability: camera.CameraOutputCapability): Promise<camera.VideoOutput | undefined> {